Do you suffer from chronic jaw pain?

 To treat jaw pain, our team utilizes TMJ treatment plans to help relieve your symptoms.
-As your trusted restorative dentist in Alpharetta, GA, Dr. Hedlund is here to help you restore your peace of mind as well as your dental health.
+As your trusted restorative dentist in Alpharetta and Roswell, GA, Dr. Hedlund is here to help you restore your peace of mind as well as your dental health.
 Our entire team understands how distracting it can be to experience persistent jaw pain on a daily basis.

 If you suspect you may be in need of TMJ treatment in Alpharetta, GA, schedule an appointment online today or call our office at 678-228-8589.
 We look forward to meeting with you soon.

 When you have a TMJ disorder, this means that your jaw joints and mouth muscles are withstanding more pressure than normal.
 There can be several causes for a TMJ disorder including teeth grinding, tooth decay, or a malfunction in your bite pattern.
 Dr. Hedlund will evaluate the current condition of your teeth, gums, and jaw to determine what the cause of your TMJ is.
 Then, she will offer you a treatment plan that best meets your needs.

 TMJ treatment FAQs

 What are the symptoms of a TMJ disorder?

 Patients experiencing a TMJ disorder may have the following symptoms:

 - Pain around the temporomandibular joints.